katsuster/ememu/README.md

     ...

 ## Known BUGS
+* The emulator has crashed when execute the thumb instructions.
+For example, glibc of Linaro cross compiler includes thumb instructions.
 * Terminal window of the ememu is not understand escape sequences, so some of output is ugly or difficult to read.